 The same dresser, when turned around, exhibits uncooperative drawers.

-The following represent some of the side effects of an improperly squared chassis.
 It is frustrating to complete a project and face these results, but even at the finish line, it isn’t too late to correct.
+By carefully removing drawers and laying the unit facedown on a soft surface, the back panel can be removed, corrected and reattached.